gjorquera/Gaston.Life/content/books/how-to-take-smart-notes.md

 The following process explains how to write a document based on your
 Zettelkasten:

-1. **Maintain a Zettelkasten.** When reading and researching, build and maintain your own Zettelkasten.
+1. **Maintain a Zettelkasten.** When reading and researching, build, and maintain your own Zettelkasten.
-1. **Develop your research bottom up.** Look at your Zettelkasten and see what's there, what's missing, what points are contradicting, what questions it generates, etc. Do not brainstorm.
+1. **Develop your research bottom-up.** Look at your Zettelkasten and see what's there, what's missing, what points are contradicting, what questions it generates, etc. Do not brainstorm.
 Look for clusters in your Zettelkasten instead.
 1. **Read more.** Seek more information that both strengthens and challenges your arguments.
 Follow the Zettelkasten Process to incorporate the information from this new research.
-1. **Decide a topic.** After some time, you'll have enough research and ideas in your Zettelkasten to be able to decide a topic to write about.
+1. **Decide on a topic.** After some time, you'll have enough research and ideas in your Zettelkasten to be able to decide a topic to write about.
    This topic must come from your Zettelkasten, not from some random question you'd like to answer.
 1. **Collect all relevant notes.** Go through your Zettelkasten and follow the links to collect all the notes relevant to the topic you want to discuss.
    Copy them somewhere where you can work on them without modifying your